bianich/g5-2025-website/docs/_pages/database.markdown

 <br>

-The study aimed to decode the behavior of digital second-hand sellers.
-Using web scraping techniques, we collected data on:
+The study aimed to decode the behavior of digital second-hand sellers through meaningful data features.
+Using web scraping techniques, the main features collected were:

 - Price
 - Label